Teacher – Writer – Storyteller –

 IF YOU LIKE PARAGRAPHS:

 Ella deCastro Baron is a second generation Filipina American with roots in Pampanga and Cavite, Philippines.
-She was born on Ohlone territory (Oakland, CA) and raised on Coastal Miwok land (Vallejo, CA).
+She was born on Ohlone territory (Oakland, CA) and raised on the lands of the Patwin and Muwekma (Vallejo, CA).

 She has a BA in English Literature from UC Berkeley, a Master of Fine Arts degree in Creative Writing from SDSU and is an ordained pastor for Wellspring Collective San Diego.
-Ella lives and loves with her family on Kumeyaay territory (San Diego, CA) where she teaches English and Creative Writing at San Diego City College and Brandman University.
-She also bridges and builds community by designing and leading in-person and virtual salas (thematic workshops, creative and embodied writing circles, fundraisers for justice causes).
+Ella is a VONA alum.
+She lives and loves with her family on Kumeyaay territory (San Diego, CA) where she teaches English and Creative Writing at San Diego City College and U Mass (online).
+She also bridges and builds community by designing and co-facilitating in-person and virtual salas (thematic workshops, creative and embodied writing circles, fundraisers for justice causes).
+Locally, Ella is a Co-Director for Wellspring Wednesdays (& Weekends)–community acupuncture, guided corporeal journaling, & lunch–with the Luib Health Center.

-Some of Ella’s published writing is included in (Her)oics: Women’s Lived Experiences During the Coronavirus Pandemic, The Rumpus, Fiction International, Sunshine Noir, Lavanderia, Mamas and Papas, & City Works Literary Journal.
+Some of Ella’s published writing is included in Nonwhite and Woman anthology (Woodhall Press), (Her)oics: Women’s Lived Experiences During the Coronavirus Pandemic (Pact Press), The Rumpus, Fiction International, Sunshine Noir, Lavanderia, Mamas and Papas, & City Works Literary Journal.
 She is co-editor of the anthology, Hunger and Thirst and From Glory to Glory.
 Itchy, Brown Girl Seeks Employment, a collected text of creative nonfiction, was a finalist for the San Diego Book Awards and is her first book.
-She’s finishing her next book of creative nonfiction and has started a YA novel.
+Her next book of creative nonfiction, Subos and Baon: a Memoir in Bites, will be published by City Works Press in 2023.
+Ella is finishing her “crapters” (erm early drafts) of a YA novel.

 [OH hey, I’m gonna stop disembodied 3rd person voice now hah]